Last updated on 24 January 2022

 - Elevate the foot and ankle above their heart.

 If someone does suffer from a broken foot or ankle, treatment and recovery will depend largely on the severity of the injury.
-The doctor will first perform a physical examination, looking at the foot or ankle for signs of a fracture.
+The orthopaedic specialist will first perform a physical examination, looking at the foot or ankle for signs of a fracture.
 If they suspect a bone might be broken, they will most likely order an x-ray.
 If a fracture is confirmed, treatment might include:

 - Aligning the bones and applying a splint to keep them in place